-- Derby runs in embedded mode and it is not possible to monitor its health. - It is not clear how to implement a live backup strategy for the embedded Derby database, though it may be possible. - · Under load, Cloudera has observed locks and rollbacks with the embedded Derby database which don't happen with server-based databases.
+- Derby runs in embedded mode and it is not possible to monitor its health. - It is not clear how to implement a live backup strategy for the embedded Derby database, though it may be possible. - Under load, Cloudera has observed locks and rollbacks with the embedded Derby database that do not happen with server-based databases.

-See Supported Databases on page 25 for tested database versions.
+See Supported Databases on page 32 for tested database versions.